-BU has judged that the amounts listed below are Reasonable Living Costs for the 2021-22 Academic Year.
+BU has judged that the amounts listed below are Reasonable Living Costs for the 2023-24 Academic Year.

-Outgoings Maximum levels Rent for single students Up to £520 per calendar For students living in the parental home the composite living costs of £94 per week will be used, instead of any rent paid to parents. month (£120 per week) Rent for students living with partner Up to £840 per calendar month (£193.85 per week) Rent for students with dependent children Uncapped

-Rent for students on placement in London Up to £728 per calendar
+Outgoings Maximum levels Rent for single students Up to £637 per calendar For students living in the parental home the composite living costs of £111 per week will be used, instead of any rent paid to parents. month (£147 per week) Rent for students living with partner Up to £882 per calendar month (£203.54 per week) Rent for students with dependent children Uncapped Rent for students on placement in London Up to £764.40 per calendar month (£176.4 per week) Course requirements - books, printing, stationary, £10 per week copying Course requirements - equipment (if relevant to course)+ £10 per week Phones £30 per month/£50 per month for Carers

-month

-(£168 per week)

-Course requirements - books, printing, stationary, £7 per week

-copying

-Course requirements - equipment (if relevant to course)+ £7 per week

-Phones £30 per month/£50 per

-month for Carers

-Students asking for consideration to be given to costs associated with caring responsibilities will be asked or provide evidence that they are recognised as having caring responsibilities.
+\Students asking for consideration to be given to costs associated with caring responsibilities may be asked to provide evidence that they are recognised as having caring responsibilities.
 This could be through a letter from their GP, carer's centre, medical professional, previous education establishment or documentation that shows they are in receipt of Carer's Allowance.
+However, in some cases this may be difficult to evidence, so discretion and flexibility should be exercised.